papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 description: An in-depth guide to registering a foreign asset on the Asset Hub parachain, providing clear, step-by-step instructions.
 ---

-# Register a foreign asset on Asset Hub
+# Register a Foreign Asset on Asset Hub

 ## Introduction